visgl/deck.gl/modules/aggregation-layers/src/aggregation-layer.md

 ### isAttributeChanged()

 `AggregationLayer` tracks what attributes are changed in each update cycle.
 Super classes can use `isAttributeChanged()` method to check if a specific attribute is changed or any attribute is changed.

-#### Aggregation State

-`AggregationLayer` is responsible for setting following values in `sate` object:

-* `positionsChanged` : Set to `true` when the position attribute is changed.
-Super layers must set `state.positionAttributeName`, to define the name of position attribute, by default `positions` is used as name of position attribute.
-This flag, can be used to re compute aggregation parameters that depend on position data, such as bounding-box etc.

-* `attributesChanged` : Set to `true`, when any of the attributes are changed.
-This flag can be used to re-trigger aggregation.

-It is up to the subclasses how to use these flags, based on aggregation needs.
-For example, GPU aggregation layer can trigger re aggregation when `attributesChanged`.